eclipxe13/buzoncfdi-cfdireader/README.md

 The CFDI spec say that it is valid to include additional nodes inside the Addenda but it must follow the XML specification (including namespaces and schemas).

-The problem is that -since the addenda is not part of the source string- the emmiters can include additional nodes inside the Addenda after it was signed without breaking the CFDI but breaking the XML validation.
+The problem is that, since the addenda is not part of the cadena de origen, and therefore not part of the seal (sello); the emmiters can include additional nodes inside the Addenda after it was signed without really breaking the CFDI but breaking the XML validation.

 So, can I edit a CFDI?
-Yes. as long you don't change any content of the source string (cadena de origen)
+Yes.
+As long you don't change any content of the source string (cadena de origen).

 I had created an utility named `CFDICleaner` that removes Addendas and unused namespaces declarations.
 You can use this tool to validate the document without this garbage.